dingran/anomaly_detection/README.md

 ![](images/find_friends_time_vs_N_friends.png)

-Indeed both scales linearly with N_firneds, except for the very end where a small number of recording resulted in large variance.
+Indeed both scales linearly with N_friends, except for the very end where a small number of recording resulted in large variance.